TissueImageAnalytics/tiatoolbox/docs/pretrained.rst

 Patch Camelyon (PCam) Dataset
 -----------------------------

 The following models are trained using the `PCam dataset <https://github.com/basveeling/pcam/>`_.
+The model weights obtained from training on the PCam dataset are held under the `CC0 License <https://choosealicense.com/licenses/cc0-1.0/>`_.
 They share the same input output configuration defined below:

 .. collapse:: Input Output Configuration Details